Rolls of paper currency from various currency lines up in two rows

 • Curricular Practical Training (CPT) is a benefit for international students on an F-1 visa while they're pursuing a degree.
 As long as your work is related to your studies and connected to your degree requirements, you're allowed to work off campus for pay.
 Unpaid internships must also be processed as CPT.
 In all cases, your CPT should not exceed 11 months during your degree, or you'll lose your OPT benefit for that degree.

-• Economic Hardship employment beyond OPT and CPT is available off campus when sources of funding have been compromised, such as when a family business closes or a death occurs.
-This type of employment must be approved by the federal government and cannot occur during the first year of university study.
+• Economic Hardship employment beyond OPT and CPT is available off campus when sources of funding have been compromised, such as when a family business closes or death occurs.
+Employment must be approved by the federal government and cannot occur during the first year of study.

 Double-check: All four forms of employment are facilitated through campus-based processes and usually through an international student office.
 Ask about employment opportunities on campus not related to work-study and need-based funds available only to US nationals.